wklchris/sphinx-simrofy-theme/docs/_sources/Documentation.rst.txt

     This documentation is mainly for the Simrofy theme, not the Sphinx itself.
 If you are new to Sphinx, please visit the Sphinx main website Sphinx_ for details.
 In additional, the :ref:`chapter-examples` chapter of this website also provides a lot of useful information.

-    reStructuredText is not mandantor but **highly recommended**\ .
+    reStructuredText is not mandantory but **highly recommended**\ .
 Although you can write Markdown with recommonmark_ extension, many features of Sphinx is only avaliable to reStructuredText syntax.

 .. caution::